victornas91/victornas91/README.md

 ---

 ### 🔭 Goals for 2022-26
-- Finish all the degrees I'm currenty pursuing (Informatics for Internet, Mathematics and Innovation Management).
+- Finish all the degrees I'm currenty pursuing (Informatics for Internet, Mathematics).
 - Begin a Bachelors Degree in Aeronautical Engineering
 - Begin a Masters Degree and then a PhD in Computer Science
 - Become an advanced programmer in C#, C, Python and Dart.